Final Walkthrough Checklist: What to Look for Before Closing on Your Home

 All systems and equipment stated by the seller to operate properly at the time of the offer are still working correctly.

 Although this can sound like a lot of things to check, you’ll be glad you’ve taken the time to do it right down the road.
 Unfortunately, during the move-out period, accidents can and do happen when the house sits empty or when the homeowner or tradesman has failed to correctly complete a repair.
+Spotting these things before the final closing is your best chance to get them addressed with the minimum of extra fuss and expense.

 When Does the Final Walk-through Take Place?